-Six students were awarded the Dr. Elemér and Éva Kiss Scholarship Awards for the 2011-2012 academic year.
+Six students were awarded the Dr. Elemér and Éva Kiss Scholarship Awards for the 2012-2013 academic year.
+The winners are:

 The Dr. Elemér and Éva Kiss Scholarship Program was established as a special memorial scholarship by the family and friends of Dr. Elemér and Éva Kiss, of Chevy Chase, Maryland.
 Dr. and Mrs. Kiss, members of the Coalition since its founding in 1991, left Hungary after the 1956 Hungarian Revolution, and settled with their family in Maryland.
 They demonstrated a life-long commitment to education both in Hungary and in the United States.